Anxiety Therapy in Calgary

 • Why does my anxiety feel constant, even when nothing is wrong?

 Anxiety doesn’t always need a clear trigger.
-For many people, it becomes a pattern in how the mind and body respond to uncertainty, stress, or anticipation — which is why it can feel constant, even when things seem fine.
+For many people, it becomes a pattern in how the mind and body respond to uncertainty, stress, or anticipation, which is why it can feel constant, even when things seem fine on the surface.

 • How do I know if what I’m experiencing is anxiety or something else?

 Common signs of anxiety include persistent overthinking, difficulty relaxing, physical tension, and feeling on edge.
-If it’s interfering with your sleep, focus, or daily life, it’s likely worth exploring further.
+If it's interfering with your sleep, focus, or daily life, it's worth exploring further with a therapist.

 • Why do I keep overthinking everything?